Discussing EPA Changes in 2020 and Leak Rate Thresholds

 - Industrial refrigeration — Down from 35% to 30%

 As you can see, commercial refrigeration is required to adhere to the biggest leak rate reduction, nearly halving their current leak rates.
-As a technician tasked with maintaining and repairing these components, it’s important to keep in mind that commercial institutions also tend to have the most refrigeration systems larger than 50 pounds.
+Commercial institutions also tend to have the most refrigeration systems larger than 50 pounds.

 Effort Tracking to Minimize Leaks

 Owners and operators are tasked with calculating the leak rate each time an ozone-depleting refrigerant is added to an appliance, unless it meets an exclusion such as a retrofit or new appliance.
-The EPA requires owners to self-report if they exceed the threshold limits mentioned above.
-You will be tasked with tracking all efforts related to the system’s leak rate, as well as the leak rate in accordance with all work done.
-This is important, as the EPA requires this report by March 1st of the following year.
+The EPA requires owners to self-report if they exceed the threshold limits mentioned previously.
+You are tasked with tracking all efforts related to the system’s leak rate, as well as the leak rate in accordance with all work done.
+The EPA requires this report by March 1 of the following year.

 Annual or Quarterly Follow-Up Inspections

-Based on the size of their system, operators must abide by quarterly or annual inspections to verify that the proper actions have been taken and that the equipment is properly maintained in order to achieve a lower leak rate.
-This process should only be completed once the proper services are completed and the system shows an appropriate leak rate.
-If the system you are working on uses 50 to 500 pounds of refrigerant, annual inspections will be required.
-Once it can be verified that the system in question has stayed below the leak rate for a full calendar year, future inspections will not be required.
+Based on the size of their system, operators must abide by quarterly or annual inspections to verify the proper actions have been taken and the equipment is properly maintained to achieve a lower leak rate.
+This process should only be completed after the proper services are completed and the system shows an appropriate leak rate.
+If the system you are working on uses 50 to 500 pounds of refrigerant, annual inspections are required.
+After you verify the system in question has stayed below the leak rate for a full calendar year, future inspections are be required.

 Other EPA 608 Regulations Still Apply!

-When it comes to working with HFCs and HFOs, it’s important for HVAC/R technicians to remember that recent EPA 608 changes in 2020 do not override or rescind other regulations in accordance with non-exempt substitute refrigerants, including:
+When it comes to working with HFCs and HFOs, HVAC/R technicians to remember that recent EPA 608 changes in 2020 do not override or rescind other regulations in accordance with non-exempt substitute refrigerants, including: